-Elaborate necklaces and pin-suites, characterised by the use of precious metals and exotic raw materials and the influence of Mediterranean styles, represent a key aspect of the considerable investment in well-furnished female burials from across seventh-century Anglo-Saxon England.
+Elaborate necklaces, characterised by the use of precious metals and exotic raw materials and the influence of Mediterranean styles, represent a key aspect of the considerable investment in well-furnished female burials from across seventh-century Anglo-Saxon England.
 The women buried with this jewellery clearly enjoyed a particularly prominent role in seventh-century society, but as a phenomenon, these burials and the objects they contain remain poorly understood.
 This project intends the first comprehensive interrogation of these jewellery sets in terms of their composition and manufacture, considering the social, political and religious context of their production, use and deposition, and assessing their unique role in relation to elite female identity and expression.
 My research will provide insights into changing Anglo-Saxon material culture, social identities, long-distance trade networks and funerary rites, and elicit new information on the social position of women in the political and religious developments of the seventh century.

 2016: AHRC Northern Bridge Doctoral Scholarship

 2015: Pelham Roberts Studentship, Newnham College

 2015: Dorothy Whitelock Studentship

 2018: 'Pierced, looped and framed: the (re)use of coins in jewellery in seventh-century Anglo-Saxon England', Seventh International Symposium on Early Medieval Coinage, 13 October, Fitzwilliam Museum, Cambridge (joint paper given with K. Clarke).